 In motorized RVs, there are Class A, Class B and Class C recreational vehicles.
 Towable RVs can be detached and include travel trailers, truck campers, expandable trailers, pop up trailers, toy haulers, and fifth wheels.
 Visit www.goRVing.com for more information on the different types.

 We liked the fifth wheel option.
 A fifth wheel is an RV that requires a special towing hitch in the bed of a truck.
 The advantage is these types of RVs typically have more living space, and we found the towing somewhat easier than a travel trailer.

 It’s a wise idea to look at insurance for roadside assistance that is specific to RVs.
 Good Sam’s offers unlimited towing of your RV and vehicle to the nearest service center.
 This is beyond what typical insurance offers.
 They also offer travel assist for medical issues that might occur on the road.
 This assists with emergency medical transportation of person and of RV if unable to drive.

-Travel Benefits not Covered by Insurance for $59.99!Since we were going to live in it for the summer, at least five months, we chose a 40-foot RV.
+Good Sam Travel Assist for $59.99 – Save $30Since we were going to live in it for the summer, at least five months, we chose a 40-foot RV.
 Let the adventure begin!

 Next in the series Life is An Adventure, Enjoy the Ride: The Maiden RV Voyage

 Author Bio: Debbie Miller Pond is a freelance travel writer for Go World Travel Magazine, a digital publication covering travel in more than 90 countries.
 A Registered Nurse, Debbie writes frequently on travel health, as well as travel in North America.
 Read more on

 Debbie Miller Pond Blog